Once you’ve encountered a digital visual design task you shall start with its color.

 Image credits: TheLogoCompany

 Particular industries have so-called ecosystems of colors in use.
 Colors that mostly pop in the fast-food industry are red and yellow, green is usually associated with nature-friendly brands and sustainability, and blue is mostly used for social networking and technology.
 That’s why it is also important to have the right logo color combination to make sure your brand conveys the right message.
+You could also check psychology color emotion guide.

 Use eye-catching colors with these design principles to boost conversions